 Den Building Challenge

 Grab some friends together, give each team some tarpaulin, some pegs and have them build their own shelter and award a prize for the most sturdy!
 We also love to use these handy den making bungees when making dens, thanks to @happywildones for introducing us to these!
 They’re perfect for making outdoors dens.
 This is a fun outdoor games for groups of kids.

-Ideas to get Older kids outdoors
+Ideas to get Old kids outdoors

 Put the kids in Charge